marhum456/Computer_Vision_Tasks/README.md

 # Computer-Vision-Tasks

 ## 📋 Project Overview
 This repository contains three image processing tasks completed as academic coursework.
-The projects demonstrate different techniques for processing images such as smoothing, edge detection, and thresholding.
+The tasks demonstrate different techniques for processing images such as smoothing, edge detection, and thresholding.

 1. **Task 1:** Image thresholding and connected components analysis using OpenCV
 2. **Task 2:** Image smoothing with various kernel sizes (3x3, 5x5, 7x7, etc.)